jhpyle/docassemble/_policies/business-continuity.md

 short_title: Business Continuity
 ---

+# Business continuity policy

+*Note: **docassemble** is licensed under the [MIT License].
+This policy does not modify that license or create any contract.*

 **docassemble** is expected to continue to be maintained so long as there is interest in using it.